Getting Your Bike Ready

 Schedule a pre-ride tune–up with your local bike shop a week or two before you leave on the ride.
 Make sure to have them check the condition and adjustment of brake pads, brake cables and gear cables as well as bearing adjustments in your hubs, headset and bottom bracket.
 Tires should be checked for excessive wear, cuts and nicks.
 Remember, old (other than the aged and cured ones that the pros ride) tires not only mean more punctures; they may also be unsafe.

-If you are in the Raleigh/Cary area, contact Cycling Spoken Here at one of their two neighborhood locations.
+If you are in the Triangle area, check out Cycling Spoken Here.
 You can stop by anytime for a free “look-over” or diagnostic check.
 Sometimes, the trained eye of the professional mechanic catches the otherwise unnoticed problem.

 Getting Your Body Ready